openservicebrokerapi/servicebroker/spec.md

   some action.
 However, there can also be non-interactive Services that can perform the desired actions without direct prompting from the Application.

+- *Service Binding*: The representation of an association between an Application and a Service Instance.
+Service Bindings will often contain the credentials that the Application will use to communicate with the Service Instance.

 - *Service Broker*: Service Brokers manage the lifecycle of Services.
 Platforms interact with Service Brokers to provision, and manage, Service Instances and Service Bindings.

 - *Service Instance*: An instantiation of a Service offering.

-- *Service Binding*: The representation of an association between an Application and a Service Instance.
-Often, Service Bindings, will contain the credentials that the Application will use to communicate with the Service Instance.

-- *Application*: The software that will make use of, be bound to, a Service Instance.
+- *Service Offerings*: Generic bindable endpoints to extend or tie services together.
+Examples include log drain and routing services.

+- *Service Plan*: The representation of the costs and benefits for a given service, potentially as a tier.

 ## Changes